 With cookies a thing of the past in Apple and Mozilla’s respective browsers, Google is to follow suit in 2023 by blocking third-party cookies in Chrome, the world’s most used browser.
 What will the consequences be?
 Without third-party cookies (or 3P cookies), traditional online marketing tools such as tracking, and targeting will no longer work the way they used to.
 So, in order to survive the coming “cookiepocalpyse”, web advertisers will need to depend on alternatives.
 In the second part of our series on cookies, we will share the best alternatives for you.
+You can find the first and third article here:

 What you need to know in a nutshell